Which causes which? And can treatments for one help with the other? Here’s the latest that I've found in my search for answers.

 Does anxiety cause high blood pressure?

-Dr. Sheps adds a warning about a second way in which anxiety can damage blood pressure health.
+Dr. Sheps adds a warning about a second way in which anxiety can damage cardiovascular health.
 Because of their sedating side-effects, physicians may prescribe anti-depressants to lower anxiety.
 Unfortunately, these drugs, known as serotonin and norepinephrine re-uptake inhibitors (SNRIs), can increase your blood pressure.

-Yet another concern rises if you take into account a third variable, that ever-important phenomenon of sleep or lack thereof.
-Dr. Sheps' article refers to Dr. Robert Rosenberg, Medical Director in Northern Arizona of The Sleep Disorders Centers of Prescott Valley and Flagstaff to explain that anxiety can cause you to lie awake worrying or to sleep fitfully with anxiety always in the background.
-If so, your body’s stress reaction is being activated while you lie in bed, that is, during the very hours that your body is supposed to be recuperating from your daytime activities, feelings and thoughts.
+Yet another concern rises if you take into account a third variable—that ever-important phenomenon of sleep (or lack thereof).
+Dr. Sheps' article refers to Dr. Robert Rosenberg, Medical Director of The Sleep Disorders Centers of Prescott Valley and Flagstaff (in Northern Arizona) to explain that anxiety can cause you to lie awake worrying or to sleep fitfully.
+If so, your body’s stress reaction is being activated while you lie in bed—that is, during the very hours that your body is supposed to be recuperating from your daytime activities, feelings, and thoughts.
 Stress reactions throughout the night cause your body to release cortisol and adrenaline, two chemicals that raise blood pressure.
 Hypertension, here we come.

 Does high blood pressure cause anxiety?